Social Media Is Bad for Artists (And We All Know It)

 A lot of followers does not mean you will sell more art

-When I started my journey on Instagram, I thought it would be fairly easy to get more followers, if only I make nice art.
+When I started my journey on Instagram, I thought it would be fairly easy to get more followers, if only I made nice art.
 And with a lot of followers, I thought, it would be easy to sell my art.

 But the truth is, only a tiny percentage of your social media followers will be actually willing to pay for your art.
 For most, you are only creating content for free.
 That does not mean they don’t appreciate your art, of course.
 But from a business standpoint, you might want to reconsider the amount of energy you put into social media.

-I have checked a lot of artists’ social media profiles and noticed that there are many accounts out there with large numbers of followers β but if you check their Etsy stores, they barely have any sales.
+I have studied a lot of artists’ social media profiles and noticed that there are many accounts out there with large numbers of followers β but if you check their Etsy stores, they barely have any sales.

 If you truly want to convert your social media followers into paying customers, having a link to a shop somewhere in your profile is not enough.